D0nie1998/-multivitamin/README.md

 ### Logo and navigation bar
 - For the logo i used google fonts to style the meditation mastery in an way that would catch the eye of the user as i feel that first impressions on a website go a long way in towards retention
-- The navigation bar is responsive and easy to use in every device for the user,
+- The navigation bar is responsive and easy to use in every device for the user to usr and navigate through the different websites